ASchmidt1024/blank-ebook/blank.md

 **Example**

-The file templateDetails.xml of BL4NK you can define a parameter to use Google fonts:
+In the file templateDetails.xml of BL4NK you can define a parameter to use Google fonts:

 TPL\_FRONTEND\_PARAMETER\_GOOGLEFONT\_LABEL